luxferoo/php-server-sent-event-example/README.md

 ### Setup
-1 - Run the following command to create vendor & autoload file (you need to have composer installed or use composer.phar)
+1 - Run the following command to create autoload files (you need to have composer installed or use composer.phar)
 ```
  $ composer dump-autoload
 ```